 With Trio Cammerton her dream to go into the works of her favorite composer Carl Philipp Emanuel Bach comes true.

-Karin Gemeinhardt started her musical education with the recorder in her hometown Passau in Germany.
-During her studies with Prof. Karel van Steenhoven in Karlsruhe Karin’s wish to play baroque bassoon was fulfilled.
-Curiosity soon became love.
-Karin moved to Trossingen to study historical bassoon-instruments with Eckhard Lenzing.
-In 2014 she finished her Master studies with Christian Beuse in Bremen.
+Karin Gemeinhardt began her musical education with the recorder in her hometown Passau.
+During her studies with Prof. Karel van Steenhoven in Karlsruhe she turned her hobby, the modern bassoon, into a profession and started playing the baroque bassoon.
+Karin moved to Trossingen to study historical bassoon instruments from Dulcian to romantical bassoon with Eckhard Lenzing.
+There she also finished her recorder studies with Carsten Eckert.
+In 2014 she completed her Master’s degree with Christian Beuse in Bremen.

 Janis Tretjuls comes from Riga in Latvia, where he studied with Gunars Klavins, Prof. Sigurds Circenis and Martins Circenis.
 Since autumn 2011 he studies at the Staatliche Hochschule für Musik Trossingen with Prof. Chen Halevi.
 There he discovered the beautiful sound of historical clarinets and chalumeaux and has lessons with Ernst Schlader.